 Ultrasonic bath, sonicator and ultrasonic cleaner are terms describing equipment employed for sample preparation steps in pharmaceutical research projects aimed at drug design and development.
 Because the term “ultrasonic cleaner” is associated with parts cleaning we’ll use ultrasonic bath in this post.

 Sample preparation is defined by the International Union of Pure and Applied Chemistry (IUPAC) as the process used to transform analytes into a measurable form.
-Several terms are used to describe the equipment used for sample prep, among which are sonicator baths.

 For example, in Sample Preparation of Pharmaceutical Dosage Forms, “sonicators, also referred to as ultrasonic extraction, can be considered both particle size reduction techniques and an agitation technique.
 Because of its ability to disperse, mix and dissolve samples, it is widely used in the sample preparation of dosage forms.”

-Sonication is one of the processes used in sample preparation to extract an active pharmaceutical ingredient (API) from its carrier, or excipient, prior to conducting content uniformity and potency assay tests.
+As noted, sonication is one of the processes used in sample preparation to extract an active pharmaceutical ingredient (API) from its carrier, or excipient, prior to conducting content uniformity and potency assay tests.